 –

-Note on methodology: These figures are taken from the Migration-Mobility Survey, conducted in fall 2022 on a population of persons born abroad and with foreign citizenship who have moved to Switzerland in the last 16 years.
+Note on methodology: These figures are taken from the Migration-Mobility Survey, conducted in the fall of 2024 on a population of persons born abroad and with foreign citizenship who have moved to Switzerland in the last 18 years.
 To be included in the sample population, respondents had to be between 24 and 64 years of age at the time of the survey, and at least 18 years of age on their arrival in Switzerland.
-7,206 people replied to the full questionnaire, either online or by telephone.
+6,971 people replied to the full questionnaire, either online or by telephone.

 The question asked: When comparing your professional situation today with your situation before moving to Switzerland, how would you rate it?